CloudRail/cloudrail-si-android-sdk/ExampleProjects/UnifiedCloudStorage/README.md

 ## Prerequisites
 You need to have Android Studio ([installation manual](https://developer.android.com/studio/install.html)) installed and need developer credentials for the services you want to use.
 Instructions on how they can be acquired can be found on our [Unified Cloud Storage API site](https://cloudrail.com/integrations/interfaces/CloudStorage;serviceIds=Box%2CDropbox%2CEgnyte%2CGoogleDrive%2COneDrive%2COneDriveBusiness).
 You also need a CloudRail API key that you can [get fro free here](https://cloudrail.com/signup).

-If you have the necessary keys, find the following piece of code in your *Services.java* file and replace the placeholders with your credentials:
+Find the following piece of code in your *Services.java* file and replace the placeholders with your credentials:

 ````java
 private void initDropbox() {